April 2025

 Individual Drought Indicators

-Drought indicators continue to respond to follow up rainfall across the region.
+Drought indicators continue to remain high for many parts of the region.

 To access a Drought History chart for your Parish, visit the Seasonal Conditions Information Portal